Registered Nurse to Bachelor of Science in Nursing

 The Registered Nurse to Bachelor of Science in Nursing program is an articulated, generalist nursing degree which allows associate degree registered nurses to advance their education to meet the demand in the community for BSN prepared nurses, and support job promotions and entry into graduate nursing programs.
 The program contributes to meeting the Institute for Medicine’s call for 80 percent of nursing staffs to be BSN prepared by 2020.
 Nurses will prepare for advanced clinical positions and for nursing faculty positions, meeting additional needs for nurses in primary care and as nursing program faculty educating new nurses.

 The College of Central Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges, SACSCOC.
-The College of Central Florida’s RN-BSN program is approved by the Florida Board of Nursing and has been granted candidacy status for accreditation by the Accreditation Commission for Education in Nursing, ACEN, 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 866-747-9965.
+The College of Central Florida’s RN-BSN program is accreditation by the Accreditation Commission for Education in Nursing, ACEN, 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 866-747-9965.

 Full- and part-time options are available.
 Florida RN unencumbered license must be attained prior to second semester of upper division nursing courses.
 Application directions are explained in the required online information session.
 Go to CF.edu/health.